KShebek/cbe504/main.typ

 ce("2 H^*") + ce("C2H2") &fwdArrow(k_"H ") ce("C2H4") + ce("2 *").
 $
 with the net reaction #ce("C2H2 + H2 -> C2H4").
-Here, we will assume that the #ce("H2") adsorption is quasi-equilibrated, such that the hydrogenation reaction (step 2) is rate-limiting.
+We will assume that the #ce("H2") adsorption is quasi-equilibrated, such that the hydrogenation reaction (step 2) is rate-limiting.

 Here, we have a reaction between an adsorbed species and gas-phase species (i.e. an Eley--Rideal mechanism).
 The rate of product formation for this reaction is given by